FE Exam Passing Score

 The minimum ability level of the test takers is what is measured in the NCEES® FE exam.
 Each specific engineering discipline has its own scoring and percentiles, as both have different requirements.
 The FE (Fundamentals of Engineering) exam scoring considers test scores as a raw number.
 The raw score is then converted into a scaled score through the standard procedures.

 NCEES® has published brief information about how your FE exam is measured on its Exams Scores Page.

 2. Psychometric Statistical Methods

-Aptitude Testing Questions: These are the questions that are designed to evaluate your mental abilities in a limited amount of time.
+- Aptitude Test Questions: These are the questions that are designed to evaluate your mental abilities in a limited amount of time.

-Numerical Reasoning Questions: These types of questions will test both your mathematical and data handling skills.
+- Quantitative Reasoning Questions: These types of questions will test both your mathematical and data manipulation skills.

-Mechanical and Logical Reasoning Questions: These include pattern recognition questions that will assess your grasp of the mechanical concepts related to electrical circuits, gears, levers, etc.
+- Mechanical & Logical Reasoning Questions: These include pattern recognition questions that will assess your grasp of the mechanical concepts related to electrical circuits, gears, levers, etc.

 3. The Pass Rates